azaf786/Dungeon-Game/readme.txt

 The collision  is working thus you will have to follow the maze to reach the end point.

 Once the end point is reached you as well as all the other players are restored back to their starting positions.
 Level increases so does the difficulty of the game.
-Also, all the times, levels and players id of the player who completes the game first is getting stored in the database.
+Make sure to beat the winning player because each winning layer is logged into the database.